About Us

 Alexander Oelofse

 Alex, son of Jan and Annette Oelofse, grew up and attended the Mount Etjo private school on the property, going on to earning a degree in mechanical engineering at Stellenbosch University, South Africa.
 Much alike both his parents Alex, too, greatly enjoys flying small aircraft and the helicopter.
 Growing up surrounded by wildlife he has a natural aptitude for handling animals and a great passion for conservation.
 He will be following into his father's big footsteps, keeping up the tradition and living on the dream in honor of his father.
-His wife, Carola, completed a Masters degree in human genetics at Stellenbosch University before joining him on the property in 2012.
-Their son Jan Alexander Oelofse was born on 10th June 2016, daughter Keira Beatrix Oelofse was born on 5th July 2018.
+Alex aptitude for innovation and problem-solving are invaluable in keeping all aspects of the business running.
+Among other projects he has designed and is commercially selling his own silencer brand, Calypso Silencers.

 The Educated Hunter: Alex Oelofse - Namibian game rancher, conservationist, chopper pilot, and professional hunter